Quality of life comparison

 United States has a total of 19,924 km of coastline.
 In Pakistan, that number is 1,046 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Federal Board of Revenue, Government of Pakistan.
+The statistics above were calculated using the following data sources: The World Factbook, Federal Board of Revenue, Government of Pakistan, Internal Revenue Service.